Jing0/md2html/README.md

 # MD2HTML

-a C implementation of the Markdown to HTML system.
+a C implementation of the Markdown to HTML system with code highlighting support.

 ## Supported